W4MP1DUDL3/W4MP1DUDL3.github.io-W4MP1DUDL3-Heli-Training-Guide/README.md

 When adding yaw right yaw the helicopters nose will slowly tend to point towards the ground if not corecteed.
 ADD EFFECTS OF SAID TRUN.

-When however adding yaw to tthe left, the nose will tend to point more towards the sky if not corrected.
+When however adding yaw to the left, the nose will tend to point more towards the sky if not corrected.
 ADD EFFECTS OF SAID TURN.
 ------------------------------------------------